-- (a) All seniors with cumulative 3.5 GPA and above will receive the President's Senior Academic Award. - (b) Proof of GPA must be submitted to the League President. - (c) The Executive Board may withhold certificates of players who quit their respective teams before the season ends and of players whose conduct is not in keeping with the spirit of the League. - (d) Awards will be presented during ceremonies at the year-end tournament.
+- (a) All seniors with cumulative 3.5 GPA and above will receive the President's Senior Academic Award. - (b) Proof of GPA must be submitted to the League President. - (c) The Executive Committee can withhold awards of players who quit their respective teams before the season ends and of players whose conduct is not in keeping with the spirit of the League. - (d) Awards will be presented during ceremonies at the Varsity year-end tournament.